-Each ProTech-SX module requires a power source capable of a certain output voltage and current.
+Each ProTech® TPS module requires a power source capable of a certain output voltage and current.
 In most cases, this power rating is stated in Volt-Amps (VA).
-The maximum VA of a source can be calculated by taking the rated output voltage times the maximum output current at that voltage.
+Calculate the maximum VA of a source by taking the rated output voltage times the maximum output current at that voltage.
 This value should be greater than or equal to the VA requirement listed.

-Each power source must be provided with an external disconnecting means that is identifiable to the specific power supply.
+Each power source must be provided with an external disconnecting means that is identifiable to the specific power supply (A, B, or C).